The Middle East Caption December 24, 2008

 Israel is the origin of three world religions.

-The sea of Galilee, famous from the Bible for its fishermen, the first missionaries of Christianity.
+The sea of Galilee is famous from the Bible for its fishermen, the first missionaries of Christianity.

 .